dgarcu/mobile_robotics_blog/docs/basic_vacuum_cleaner/index.md

 ### Theoretical concepts

+These are some thoughts that have been taken into account in the problem formulation phase, as well as the design of its solution.

 #### Obstacle avoidance

 The only sensor we can count on is the LIDAR.
 That being said, that should be enough!